 Unit 4: Search Methods

-- Review the Help function of online search tools to learn what symbols to use
+- Review the Help function of online search tools to learn which symbol to use

-- Edison State College Libraries’ online catalog uses quotation marks for phrase searching.
+- Edison State College Libraries’ online catalog uses the symbol ? to truncate.

 continue to next page>